om2-ws22/website/docs/programming-toolkit.md

 We also want to create a new folder called `big_data` for our course.

-In your terminal, type:
+In your terminal or command prompt, type:

 ```bash
 mkdir big_data
 ```

-You can now close the terminal.
+You can now close it.

 ---